 For adult cockatiels challenge here is that this food is not natural for them.
 Because of this, many cockatiels do not even recognize the pellets as food because they’ve never eaten them.
 This makes it quite difficult to convert your bird from a seed-based diet to a pellet-based diet.

-A good tip to help you achieve the transition is doing it gradually.
+A good tip to help you achieve the transition is to do it gradually.
 If you abruptly stop feeding seeds to a bird that’s accustomed to only eating seeds it will not work out.
 They will simply refuse to eat the pellets.

 Check out: the top 3 best pellets to feed your cockatiel.